arunkumar7904-cloud/sql-indian-sales-project/README.md

 New Customer - Just started buying
 SQL used: CASE WHEN

-Query 8 - Category Growth by Month
+Query 8 - Category Growth by Month:
 I compared month over month growth for each category separately to see which category is growing the fastest.
 SQL used: LAG with PARTITION BY